 Just prior to the start, my prevailing thought was “What am I doing?
 Is there anyone else doing this right now?”
 It turns out I was not alone.
 When monitoring the most popular social networks during the event, London had a respectable showing in the top three of cities where fans were talking about the event and the artists.

 Full disclosure: I’m old.
 I just turned 39 and these are artists I’ve loved for years.
 I wondered why they’re doing this now?
 They’ve both had relatively recent projects, so why take this trip down memory lane?
 What kind of exposure does this drive?
 Using X, formerly Twitter as a proxy due to it’s conversational and real-time nature, I wanted to see how much of the conversation around these two were related to this Verzuz battle.

 Comparing the two charts above, you can see that of the 80,429 mentions of the artists, 28,678 also mentioned Verzuz.
 That’s 36% of the mentions, and the conversations were overwhelmingly positive.

 I don’t know all the particulars of the music industry, but I have to assume engaging with fans and promoting their music libraries is in the artists’ best interest.
 And wouldn’t you know it, during the entire battle I found myself on a second device adding to my Spotify playlists.

-I also used the second device to participate in the Twitter conversation where a lot of folks were asking for playlists of the event.
+I also used the second device to participate in the X, formerly Twitter conversation where a lot of folks were asking for playlists of the event.
 Fabolous and Jadakiss captured my attention, got me listening to their catalogs, and prompted me to explore songs that either weren’t played or were from recent projects.

 So score one point for the artists.
 But how does everyone else involved make a profit?